sharmaeklavya2/articleGists/readme.md

 # Article Gists

-Create a website that lists the gists of research articles and categorizes them by topics.
+A website that lists the gists of research articles and categorizes them by topics.

+I'm often interested in knowing the precise statement of all the main claim(s) of a research paper, but doing so often involves finding the paper and then manually searching the PDF.
+This takes time, especially if the paper uses non-standard notation.
+Ideally, the abstract should give me this information, but it often doesn't.
+Hence, I decided that whenever I read a paper, I'm going to briefly note down the main claims.
-This is useful for writing the 'Related Work' section in research papers.
+This is useful if I need to look at the paper many times in the future, e.g., when writing the 'Related Work' section of my papers.

-Place information about each article in a JSON file.
+Information about each article is placed in a JSON file.
 The `createWebsite.py` script takes as input a directory containing these JSON files and outputs a website.
 The `articles` directory contains JSON files that I curated.
 Example invocation: